CristianPessatti/RBras-Site/content/en/about/_index.md

 - 'Participating in the “Editorial Advisory Committee”, colleague João Gilberto Correa da Silva and, currently, colleague Clarice Garcia Borges Demétrio, in which he was “Chair” for 2 years.
 As correspondents for the “Biometric Bulletin” we have already had our colleagues João Gilberto Correa da Silva, Lisbeth K. Cordani and, currently, our colleague Luzia Trinca.'
 - 'RBras had, in its 50 years of foundation (07/08/55 – 07/08/2005), with 108 effective members.'

+historia_title_3: 'THE BRAZILIAN REGION OF THE INTERNATIONAL BIOMETRY SOCIETY (RBras) IN THE 2006 PERIOD TO THE CURRENT TIME.'
+historia_subtitle_3: ''
+historia_paragrafos_3:
+- 'Under Construction...'

 proximos_eventos_title: 'UPCOMING EVENTS'
 proximos_eventos:
 - '66º Reunião Anual da RBras: Florianópolis, SC, de 16/11/2022 a 18/11/2022'